braid-org/braidjs/braid-text-server/readme.md

 - `req`: The incoming HTTP request object.
 - `res`: The HTTP response object to send the response.
 - `options`: An object containing additional options:
-  - `key`: Resource key; defaults to `req.url`
+  - `key`: ID of text resource to sync with.
+Defaults to `req.url`.
-  - `content_type`: The content type of the text being collaborated on.
-Defaults to 'text/plain' if not specified.
+  - `content_type`: The content type to tell the browser.
+Defaults to 'text/plain'.
   - `db_folder`: The folder where the Diamond-Types history files will be stored for each resource.
     - This folder will be created if it doesn't exist.
     - The files for a resource will all be prefixed with a url-encoding of `key` within this folder.